Power-Components/powergrid-doc/docs/table/add-columns.md

 ### Enum

-To display custom labels instead of enum cases, you can add a label method in your Enum and use a `closure` to display it's values.
+If you have an Enum with labels, you can use a `closure` to display label values instead of default `case` values.

+Available only in `Php 8.1+`.

 ```php
 <?php